microsoft/Olive/pipelines/README.md

 Create a new pipeline by clicking on the uploaded pipeline, and follow the UI instructions.

+## Run Onnx Automation Pipeline
-## Run parameters
+### Run parameters

 `--model`: Required or specified in input json.
 The path of the model that needs to be converted.

 `--output_onnx_path`: Required or specified in input json.
 The path to store the converted onnx model.
 Should end with ".onnx". e.g. "/newdir/output.onnx".
-A cleaned directory is recommended.
+A clean directory is recommended.

 `--output_perf_result_path`: The path to store the perf result text file.